 First Aid/CPR/AED Courses

 NC State offers an awareness level course, without certification for campus partners.
 This training is geared towards the lay rescuer and does not provide formal CPR certification.

-Fire Marshal’s Office – 919-515-2568
+Phone – 919-515-2568